ABOUT

 -Natacha Sochat

-I am an expressive, figurative, multidisciplinary artist who creates complex work that involves science, social issues, beauty and philosophy.
+I am an expressive, figurative, multidisciplinary artist who creates complex work that involves science, social issues, my complex ethnicity, beauty and philosophy.
 I use visual art as a language that can be interpreted in several ways; not only what I as the artist am saying, but also leaving room for what the viewer may see with their own personal experience.

 I use various mediums in execution of my work: painting, sculpture, crocheting, ceramics, printmaking, photography, performance art, and video.
 Each of these processes have different sensibilities and may reference specific metaphors.
 For example: the use of crochet as a reference to the hand, to the value of labor, to female handcrafts, to our connections, to our networks, to spiders/nature, to imprisonment, etc. etc. (and this is just the metaphor that crochet brings to the table).
 References to being female, human, sister, wife, mother, healer, scientist, and multicultural, all influence the work.
 My bias is that found objects that I use were really part of my personal life and not just bought at a store to make work with and outside of my actual daily experience.